By Terry Trucco

 You need to think back to Mad Men days to imagine this 51-story behemoth as special, but it was.
 At 501 feet, it was one of the 100 tallest hotels in the world when it opened in 1962 as the Americana and loomed over its competitors as the city’s loftiest concrete-frame building of its day.

-Sporting a colossal bent slab structure, it flaunted horizontal stripes of steel-frame windows and a yellow glazed brick facing, as modern and evocative as a Pan Am jet or a Cadillac’s tail fins.
-Never mind Don Draper; picture DickenLiz sweeping through its portals for a press conference (we doubt they’d have stayed here, even then).
+Sporting a colossal bent slab structure, it flaunted horizontal stripes of steel-frame windows and a yellow glazed brick facing, as modern as a Pan Am jet.
+Picture DickenLiz sweeping through its portals for a press conference (we doubt they’d have stayed here, even then).

 Half a century later the hotel seems stuck in the 80s, or 90s, or some lost decade of hotel hell.
 It isn’t threadbare or poorly maintained, just sadly outdated.
-The wide lobby, culminating in two massive wood-paneled counters, check-in on one side, concierge on the other, calls to mind an airline terminal, albeit one with carpeting and wood paneling.
+The wide lobby, culminating in two massive wood-paneled counters, calls to mind an airline terminal, albeit one with carpeting and wood paneling.
 The ambiance was rush hour at Grand Central: masses of sailors, flight crews, tourists in jeans and a few suits pulling wheelies.
-And what was up with the outmoded red-and-white stripe seating area opposite the spruced up computer lounge and the efficient-looking grab-and-go?
+And what was up with the outmoded red-and-white stripe seating area opposite the spruced up computer lounge?

-So we eagerly await what’s promised.
-According to the press release, renovated rooms will be larger in size with minibars and coffee makers built into the wall, WiFi, wall-mounted flatpanel TVs, updated climate control systems and fresh bathrooms, some with walk-in showers.
+So we await what’s promised.
+According to the press release, renovated rooms will be larger in size with WiFi (at last), wall-mounted flatpanel TVs, updated climate control systems and fresh bathrooms, some with walk-in showers.
 Cool detail: some rooms will feature a chaise lounge chair that converts into a bed.

 The first wave of rooms, including 32 suites, is planned for completion next month.
 Remaining rooms will be renovated between December 2011 and April 2012.